ericblade/ts-amz-spapi/README.md

 ```

 ... this is still more verbose than I would like, but will use this for a little bit to see how it works

+...
+1.0.1 attempts to monkeypatch a currencycode union built from @vendure into the Amazon types